Hariom-codes/SkyAI-Squads/README.md

 pdf2image
 Pillow
 Poppler

-The workflow is:
+OCR Workflow
 Scanned PDF
-    ↓
+     |
+     v
 PDF Pages
-    ↓
+     |
+     v
 Image Conversion
-    ↓
+     |
+     v
 Tesseract OCR
-    ↓
+     |
+     v
 Extracted Text

-OCR allows the system to process documents where normal text extraction is not sufficient.
+OCR allows the system to process documents where normal PDF text extraction is not sufficient.

-Text Parsing
+Step 5: Text Parsing

 After text extraction, the document content is passed to the parsing layer.

 The parser processes the extracted text and structures the document content so that relevant clauses can be identified and analyzed.

 Extracted Text
-      ↓
+      |
+      v
 Text Cleaning
-      ↓
+      |
+      v
 Text Parsing
-      ↓
+      |
+      v
 Structured Content

 Parsing is an important stage because the AI analysis works at the clause level rather than treating the complete document as one large block of text.

-Clause Extraction
+Step 6: Clause Extraction

 After parsing, relevant legal clauses are identified from the document.

 Each clause becomes an individual unit that can be processed through the AI pipeline.

-The clause-processing flow is:

 Document
-   ↓
+   |
+   v
 Parsed Text
-   ↓
+   |
+   v
 Clause Extraction
-   ↓
+   |
+   v
 Individual Clauses
-   ↓
+   |
+   v
 Clause Analysis

-The system can then analyze each clause separately and provide information such as:
+The system can generate information such as:

 Clause name
 Clause summary